aosabook/500lines/same-origin-policy/same-origin-policy.markdown

 ### Simplifications

-Because the SOP operates in the context of browsers, servers, the HTTP protocol, and so on, a complete description would be overwhelming.
+Because the SOP operates in the context of browsers, servers, HTTP, and so on, a complete description would be overwhelming.
 So our model (like all models) abstracts away irrelevant aspects, such as how network packets are structured and routed.
 But it also simplifies some relevant aspects, which means that the model cannot fully account